Thelittetree/Effective-numerosity-drives-adaptation/README.md

 ## File Description

 ### Analysis scripts
+* `Figure_1A.m`
+  Analysis script for the main behavioral experiment.

-* `behavioral_experiment.m`
+  * `Figure_1B.m`
-  Main analysis script for the behavioral experiment.
+  Analysis script for the additional behavioral experiment.

 * `Figure_2A_C.m`
   Code for generating Figure 2A–C.